History

 Although Jews have lived in Memphis since the 1850s, it took a century until the city welcomed its first and only Conservative synagogue, Beth Sholom.
 On December 16, 1954, at the home of Mr. and Mrs. M. Starr at 255 Hawthorne, 37 dedicated men and women voted to establish Beth Sholom and elected Herman Appleson as its chairman.

-The State of Tennessee issued a Charter of Incorporation for Beth Sholom Synagogue on January 4, 1955, and one week later, conducted Kabbalat Shabbat Services and Oneg Shabbat in the B'nai B'rith Home Chapel (now the Memphis Jewish Home & Rehab).
+The State of Tennessee issued a Charter of Incorporation for Beth Sholom Synagogue on January 4, 1955, and one week later, founding members conducted Kabbalat Shabbat Services and Oneg Shabbat in the B'nai B'rith Home Chapel (now the Memphis Jewish Home & Rehab).
 The congregation lacked a permanent location, traveling from one venue to another for services and religious school.
 It hired Rabbi M. Herbert Berger as its first spiritual leader and formed a Sisterhood that continues to support Beth Sholom today.

 On May 8, 1956, the congregation opened a permanent residence in a two-story building at 482 S. Mendenhall.
 Under its second spiritual leader, Rabbi Meyer Passow (1956-1959), Beth Sholom organized its daily minyan, which is still a focal point today.